On periodic orbits in cotangent bundles of non-compact manifolds

-{\bf Abstract.} This paper is concerned with the existence of closed characteristics for a class of non-compact contact manifolds: mechanical contact manifolds.
-In \cite{BPV_closed} it was proved that, provided certain geometric assumptions are satisfied, regular mechanical hypersurfaces in $\R^{2n}$, in particular non-compact ones, contain a closed characteristic if one homology group among the top half does not vanish.
-In the present paper, we extend the above mentioned existence result to the case of non-compact mechanical contact manifolds via embeddings in cotangent bundles of Riemannian manifolds.
+{\bf Abstract.} This paper is concerned with the existence of periodic orbits on energy hypersurfaces in cotangent bundles of Riemannian manifolds defined by mechanical Hamiltonians.
+In \cite{bpv} it was proved that, provided certain geometric assumptions are satisfied, regular mechanical hypersurfaces in $\mR^{2n}$, in particular non-compact ones, contain periodic orbits if one homology group among the top half does not vanish.
+In the present paper we extend the above mentioned existence result to a class of hypersurfaces in cotangent bundles of Riemannian manifolds with flat ends.

 {\em AMS Subject Class:} 37J05, 37J45, 70H12.